North East Surrey College of Technology (NESCOT) in Epsom and Ewell

 - Latest scheme in Epsom following new grandstand at racecourse

-Key to building this successfully was working in the middle of a busy campus full of students and staff going about their daily activities.
-Our team used our 'live environment' plan to ensure disruption was kept to a minimum and we sequenced work around major events like exam time.
+Key to building this successfully was working efficiently in the middle of a busy campus full of students and staff going about their daily activites.
+Our team used our 'live environment' plan to ensure disruption was kept to a minimum and we sequenced work around major events, like exam time.

 The project was procured through Scape's Major Works framework, which includes stringent community KPI requirements.
 Highlights include;